particledatagroup/api/docs/source/pythonapi.md

 ```python
 api = pdg.connect(pedantic=True)
 ```
-Then, rather than making assumptions in cases where the answer is ambiguous, a `PdgAmbiguousException` will be raised.
+Then, rather than making assumptions in cases where the answer is ambiguous, a `PdgAmbiguousValueError` will be raised.
 Thus, taking the example above of the top quark mass,
 ```python
 pdg.connect().get_particle_by_name('t').mass
 ```
-will return a value of about 173 GeV (2022 edition), while
+will return a value of about 173 GeV (2024 edition), while
 ```python
 pdg.connect(pedantic=True).get_particle_by_name('t').mass
 ```
-will raise `pdg.errors.PdgAmbiguousValueError: Ambiguous best property for t mass (Q007/2023)`.
+will raise `pdg.errors.PdgAmbiguousValueError: Ambiguous best property for t mass (Q007/2024)`.

 ### Getting information about the database being used